Roll20/help.roll20.net/_posts/2012-10-17-Campain-Management.md

 ---

 #Campaign Creation
 While on the **My Campaigns** page, click on the button **+ Start a New Campaign** to create a new campaign.
-This will bring up a new page where you’ll be able to assign a Title and keyword Tags (these keywords are how players will find your game via the Looking for Group tool).
+This will bring up a new page where you’ll be able to assign a Title and keyword Tags (these keywords are how players will find your game via the Looking for Group listings).
 Click the **I’m Ready, Create Campaign!** button to add the new campaign to your list.
 #The Campaign Details Page
 Clicking on either the campaign’s name, icon, or “View Details” link will bring up the campaign’s Details Page.
 This is where most of the campaign’s management features are located.
 ##Campaign Icon